telia-oss/ace-knowledge-docs/Anonymization Proxy/anonymization-proxy.md

 For example, if the link is `//tenant.humany.net/v5/embed.js`, after the change it should become `//tenant.anon-proxy.ace.teliacompany.net/v5/embed.js`.

 4. Follow the rest of the steps as they are defined in `Embed on your website` section.

+For more information about Anonymization Proxy, contact the ACE Knowledge support team.